 The Bill of Freedom is a list of proposed Constitutional amendments to make the people free.
-The following are proposed as principles for constructing the Bill of Freedom.
+In order to write the Bill of Freedom, the author began by creating a list of principles to guide the content of the proposed amendments.
+These principles are described in this article.

 Bill of Rights as Model